polo-1245-oficial/SociaLink/README.md

 ``new_page`` (Optional) Should the link opened in a new windows?

+# Palette

+Currently, only ``main_color`` is available.
+This will be the color usted for most of the elements of your page.

 # Can I use this data?

 Sure, is public for everyone.